vougioukakis/frontend-practice/README.md

 some small practice projects to advance my frontend skills

-- pricing table
-  practicing my css, the design is not mine
+- pricing table: practicing my css, the design is not mine